Creating a Cube

 Copy an Existing Cube

 Another way to create a Cube is to copy an existing one.
-The "Copy existing Cube" button allows you to clone an existing Cube definition and import all its settings, including its structure and the dense/sparse configuration.
-To do so, select an existing Cube, go to the "Structure" tab within the properties panel and click on the "COPY EXISTING CUBE" button at the bottom
+This allows you to clone an existing Cube definition and import all its settings, including its structure and the dense/sparse configuration.
+To do so when creating a new Cube, select an existing Cube in which you want to copy its structure from the Cubes page and click the copy icon at the top of the page.
+Rename the new Cube.

 When done, click on the " NEXT" button to go to step 2.